Vineeta Singh: Personal life

 In 2011, Vineeta Singh married Kaushik Mukherjee and the couple have two sons.
 She met Kaushik during their studies at IIM Ahmedabad.

 Singh is a triathlete and ultramarathon runner and has participated in 20 marathons, ultramarathons, and 12 half-marathons.
 She also took part in the 89-km Comrades Marathon from 2012 to 2014.
-She completed the 2017 Ironman Triathlon in Kailua-Kona, Hawaii.
+She completed the 2017 Ironman Triathlon in Austria.
 In the 2018 Mumbai Marathon, she ran a total of 21 km in 2:42:51s while being 6 months pregnant.